harveynick/lagrange/README.md

 # Lagrange

+This is mixed forking of [Lagrange by Paul Le](https://github.com/LeNPaul/Lagrange) and [Hydeout by Andrew Fong](https://github.com/fongandrew/hydeout).
+It retains the style of the original Lagrange, but adds new layouts and functionality from Hydeout.
+Additionally, it has further changes to make it compatible with github pages remote theming, and further enhance its customisability.
+These changes have mostly been made in order to suit the (present and future) needs of [harveynick.com](harveynick.com) and [oicheryl.com](oicheryl.com).

+To use it via github pages:

+- Add `remote_theme: harveynick/lagrange` to your `_config.yml`;
+- Add `_data/settings.yaml` to your site.
+I recomend cloning that file from this reposity and updating it to match your site.

+Below is the original README from Langrange.
+Please also see the [Hydeout README](https://github.com/fongandrew/hydeout/blob/master/README.md) for details of the additional layouts and customizations which are available.
+The combination of these two READMEs covers the majority of the options which are available.
+Others can be found be reading `_data/settings.yaml`.
+At some point I'll get around to writing a more complete README for this theme.

 Lagrange is a minimalist Jekyll theme for running a personal blog or site for free through [Github Pages](https://pages.github.com/), or on your own server.
 Everything that you will ever need to know about this Jekyll theme is included in the README below, which you can also find in [the demo site](https://lenpaul.github.io/Lagrange/).

 ![alt text](https://user-images.githubusercontent.com/8409329/32631384-17107870-c56e-11e7-932f-deeb7c12e4db.png "Lagrange Demo Image")